Jarek23/www.dfinr.com/content/post/random-quotes-for-hugo/index.md

 {{%/* quote 2 "Example Quote" */%}}
 ```

 I made the shortcode flexible, with two different styles and an optional header.
 Style 1 is plain text with no formatting.
 Style 2 separates each element into its own `<div>` with a CSS class.
 The header is optional.
+The example above is style 2.

 I also wanted to use this feature on the home page, which meant I needed to write a page partial to embed in the Hugo widget.
 However, I didn't want to maintain two versions, so I decided to focus on the page widget version first, and then make a thin wrapper for the shortcode.